KuR0zZ/odin-recipes/README.md

 # odin-recipes
-A basic website that display the recipes of my top 3 favorite food.
+A basic website that display three food recipes.
 Made using HTML and CSS.